TechGladiator/inspired-heights/README.md

 Inspired Heights
 ================

-This purpose of this project is to redesign the website for my brother's business.
+The purpose of this project is to redesign the website for my brother's business.
 You can see the current site [here](http://inspiredheights.com/).

 Currently the site does not have any responsiveness or a "mobile first" approach.
 My intention is to remedy that as well as update the overall appearance and (hopefully) functionality of the site.